oran-testing/docs/rstFiles/controller_api_guide.rst

 Parameters:

-- **influxdb_client**: An instance of the InfluxDBClient class, used to write any desired data to the influxdb container
+- **influxdb_client**: An instance of the InfluxDBClient class, used to write any desired data to the InfluxDB container
 - **docker_client**: An instance of the DockerClient class, used to start and stop necessary containers

 Tasks: